 In the worst cases, neglect in the nursing home or assisted living setting leads to life-threatening injuries and wrongful death.
 Our San Diego elder abuse lawyers see it develop in a wide variety of situations but the most common are:

-- Falls/Fractures: Falls that cause injury represents a large portion of our cases.
+- Falls/Fractures: Falls that cause injury represent a large portion of our cases.
 Proper precautions must be taken to prevent nursing home falls.